St. Louis Whites: History

-The ballparks
+The ballpark

-The 1888 St. Louis Whites played their home games at Red Stocking Baseball Park.
-The ballpark was also called the Compton Avenue Base Ball Park and was torn down in 1898.
-The railroad runs through a portion of the site today.
-The ballpark was located at 701 S. Compton Avenue, St. Louis, Missouri.
+The 1888 St. Louis Whites played their home games at Sportsman's Park, home of the St. Louis Browns.

-The Whites were noted to have also played at Sportsman's Park, home of the St. Louis Browns.
 The ballpark was located at Grand Boulevard and Dodier Street, on the north side of St. Louis, later becoming home of the St. Louis Cardinals until 1966.
 The field portion of the ballpark is still in use today for youth activities.